 Remote working technologies have significantly jumped ahead in uptake this year, and we’re entering a new age of working out of the office (either at home or on the go).
 But new ways of working bring a new set of risks to the forefront.
 Working from locations such as coffee shops often means accessing public Wi-Fi networks and hotspots for an internet connection.

-Serious risks exist here of sensitive information (such as login credentials and bank details) being intercepted by hackers.
+Serious cyber security risks exist here of sensitive information (such as login credentials and bank details) being intercepted by hackers.
 Here are some examples of the dangers that exist on unsecured public Wi-Fi network:

 ‘Evil Twins’: Rogue Wi-Fi Hotspots